-The Audit Committee consists of Sean Hurst, John Loudon, Anthony Dalwood, and Christopher Spencer, who is currently the chairman.
-All members served on the committee throughout the year.
+Due to the size of the Company and limited number of Directors, all Directors are members of the audit committee and served on the committee throughout the year.
 The members have relevant and recent commercial and financial knowledge, and experience to satisfy the provisions of the AIC Code by virtue of their holding or having held various executive and Non-Executive roles in other financial and asset management organisations.
 The Board is satisfied that the Audit Committee as a whole has competence relevant to the private equity sector, in which the Company operates.